West Hill Baseball FAQ

 What is included in the registration fee?

 All players receive a uniform, individual / team photos, and an end-of-season award.
 The uniform consists of a team jersey and a baseball cap, and, for the T-Ball to Midget divisions, pants.
 Organized games occur weekly from mid-May to mid-August (excluding statutory holidays).
-Playoffs occur at the end of the season for most divisions (except for Blast Ball and T-Ball).
+Playoffs occur at the end of the season for most divisions (except for Blast Ball, T-Ball, weekend-only programs and Fall programs).

 All players need to bring their own glove, a batting helmet with a strap, and appropriate shoes (non-metal baseball cleats are preferable, but not required).
 A protective cup (boys and girls) is required for most divisions (except for Blast Ball & T-Ball).
 Baseball bats are brought to each game by the coach; however, players are welcome to bring their own.